 Over the Top French Fries

-This is a follow up to Chef David Nelson's post on making the Perfect French Fry describing how you can take the fries above and take them over the top.
-Once you have mastered the perfect French fry, you will want them all the time.
-You will want to cook them for your friends.
+This is a follow-up to Chef David Nelson's post on making the Perfect French Fry describing how you can take the fries above and take them over the top.
+Once you have mastered the perfect French fry, you will always want them.
+In addition, you will want to cook them for your friends.

 Seasoning and Flavoring French Fries (Suggestions are for two russet potatoes cooked)